 1. An earlier (and longer) holiday shopping season

 According to eMarketer, shoppers are visiting both brick-and-mortar and online retailers during the holiday season earlier than ever before.
-In fact, Statista reports that 35.5% of digital shoppers planned to start their holiday shopping before Thanksgiving in 2017.
+In fact, Statista reports that more than one-third of digital shoppers planned to start their holiday shopping before Thanksgiving in 2017.

 For retailers, this means that the holiday shopping season is getting longer, beginning even before the traditional shopping kickoff, Black Friday.
 That means fulfillment centers, especially, must be prepared for increased demand for cycles that can span an entire quarter — perhaps longer, if you consider the returns period that extends through the month of January.